AI-WORKERS1729/TempMailServiceCustomDomain/README.md

 ## 🙌 Acknowledgements

-Created by [YourName] — with Python, Node.js, and a pinch of creativity.
+Created by atrajit-sarkar — with Python, Node.js, and a pinch of creativity.
 Inspired by the idea of bringing elegant email experience directly to Telegram.

 ---